Sarkisian: Time away showed me I loved coaching football

 - KOMO cuts positions in newsroom

-Sarkisian had already been promoted and started formulating ideas for spring practices and for the offense and he said that made the transition easier .
+Sarkisian, 42, had already been promoted and started formulating ideas for spring practices and for the offense and he said that made the transition easier .

 He amiably faced dozens of reporters and cameras, and a spotlight he’d been able to avoid since his firing as Southern California’s head coach in October 2015, and subsequent entry into an inpatient rehab facility for alcoholism.